Kimagure Orange Road

 Kimagure Orange Road (きまぐれオレンジ☆ロード, Kimagure Orenji Rōdo) is a Japanese manga series written and illustrated by Izumi Matsumoto.
 It was serialized in Weekly Shōnen Jump magazine from 1984 to 1987, with the chapters collected in 18 tankōbon volumes by Shueisha.
 The story follows teenage esper Kyōsuke Kasuga and the love triangle he gets involved in with Madoka Ayukawa, a young heroine with a reputation for being an unpopular loner and delinquent, and her best friend Hikaru Hiyama.

 Following a 1985 film pilot (Shonen Jump Special), Toho and Studio Pierrot created an anime television series that was broadcast on Nippon Television from 1987 to 1988.
 Two more films were released in 1988 and 1996, as well as an original video animation series that began in 1989.
 In the mid-1990s the series was novelized as well.
 The manga has been released in English digitally by Digital Manga Guild.
 The anime television series, second film, and original video animation series were all released in North America by AnimEigo, while the third film was licensed by ADV Films.
 The anime series is currently licensed by Discotek Media.

-Kimagure Orange Road was a highly influential series, with sales of over 20 million copies in Japan alone.
+The Kimagure Orange Road manga has over 20 million copies in circulation, making it one of the best-selling manga series of all time.
 It is credited alongside Dragon Ball for introducing an entire generation of Europeans to anime and manga.
 It was also an archetypal shōnen romantic comedy, a genre which it had a major influence on, and the character Madoka is considered to be a root of the tsundere archetype.
 The anime's Christmas episode also featured an early use of the time loop plot device.